-Conceptual Questions on the HW are usually more difficult for students (since they require "true" understanding) and will have equal or greater weight compared to problems.
-All questions and problems require an analysis using fundamental principles or definitions (UFPD).
+Conceptual Questions on the HW are usually more difficult for students (since they require "true" understanding) and will have greater weight compared to problems.

 Make a serious effort in answering conceptual questions and get help if you can't answer.

-Put your name in the upper right side of the assignment..
+Put your name in the upper right side of the assignment.
 (An assignment or quiz without a name will lose 15 points automatically)